Deploy Office 365 ProPlus with System Center Configuration Manager (Current Branch)

 - A pilot group that receives the Semi-Annual Channel (Targeted)

-- A broad group that recieves the Semi-Annual Channel
+- A broad group that receives the Semi-Annual Channel

 In more complex deployments, you would use multiple deployment groups.
 For more details, see Choose your update channels.
 For more details on creating and managing collections, see Introduction to collections in System Center Configuration Manager.